 Should I Get Divorced or Legally Separated?

 The end of a relationship is a difficult time for all involved.
 There are many decisions to make when your relationship with your spouse is at an end.
 You will have to make essential decisions about how to divide your assets, who will be responsible for which debts, and if the two of you have children together, you will need to come to an agreement on visitation and custody.
-One choice you may be consideration is whether to choose a legal separation or divorce.
+One choice you may be a consideration is whether to choose a legal separation or divorce.

 The Basics of a Divorce